-U-M’s agreement with Microsoft stipulates that content shared in Teams and all other data associated with use of the U-M Microsoft service is owned by U-M and cannot be shared.
+U-M’s agreement with Microsoft stipulates that content shared in Teams and all other data associated with the use of the U-M Microsoft 365 service is owned by U-M and cannot be shared.
 For more information, refer to Privacy, Security, Compliance, and Videoconferencing.

-Yes, however, you will have to launch the meeting by generating a link in a calendar event through the Google Calendar Teams Add-On.
+Yes, however, you will have to launch the meeting by generating a link in a calendar event through the Google Calendar Teams add-on.
 Once you join that meeting, you can record yourself (e.g., recording an asynchronous lecture or tutorial).

-If someone is recording the main session, recordings will not occur for Breakout Rooms unless someone in the Breakout Room starts recording.
+If someone is recording the main session, recordings will not occur for breakout rooms unless someone in the breakout room starts recording.
 Anyone with a “presenter” role in the breakout room may record.
-Breakout Room recordings will be created as separate recordings from the main session.
+Breakout room recordings will be created as separate recordings from the main session.

-Microsoft Teams does not have a built-in feature for livestreaming Meetings.
-Streaming using OBS Studio is not permitted because U-M's agreement with Microsoft provides certain institutional protections and assurances related to how U-M data can be used and shared, and U-M does not have a contract or other institutional agreement with OBS Studio or other third-party services.
+Note: Streaming using OBS Studio is not permitted because U-M's agreement with Microsoft provides certain institutional protections and assurances related to how U-M data can be used and shared.
+U-M has no contract or other institutional agreement with OBS Studio or other third-party services.
 Using OBS Studio or third-party services means that U-M data could be shared, sold, or used to track user behavior, serve ads, and more.

-Individuals not affiliated with U-M can be invited to Teams meetings by adding their external email address as an invitee to the Google Calendar event (users must be invited to the Google Calendar event directly, not by inviting an M-Community group of which they are a member).
-They will receive a meeting invitation that allows them to either create a (non-U-M) Teams account or join the meeting as a guest.
+Individuals not affiliated with U-M can be invited to Teams meetings by adding their external email address as an invitee to the Google Calendar event.
+(Users must be invited to the Google Calendar event directly, not by inviting an MCommunity group of which they are a member).
+They will receive a meeting invitation that allows them to either create a (non-UM) Teams account or join the meeting as a guest.

 Access to Teams may be blocked by certain countries.